St. Louis Car Company Cabooses (11 pages) Washington University Collection.

 The ubiquitous workhorse of the coal hauling roads, the 33' inside length offset hopper was truly a common car.
 The article discusses the features and the differences of the 50-ton AAR Standard and Alternate Standard designs as well as one nonstandard design used mainly by Illinois Central.
 Numerous photographs are presented as well as a four page roster of approximately 127,000 cars built from 1934 to 1960.

-RP CYC Publishing, softcover, 96 pages, standard portrait book 8 x 10 in., B&W photographs and illustrations.
+RP CYC Publishing, softcover, 96 pages, standard portrait book 8 x 10 in., Black-and-White photographs and illustrations.